Cheongshim International Academy: Current

 There are a total of 600 students in the school.
 There are a total of 47 teachers as of 2008, of which twelve are non-Korean teachers.
-Of the teachers, 17% of the teachers are non-Korean teachers and 56% of the teachers have MD-PhD degrees.
-The current principal is Cho Hyung woo.
+Of the teachers, 17% of the teachers are non-Koreans and 56% hold a postgraduate degree.
+The current principal is Jun Sung Eun.

 Currently, all classes besides Korean and Korean history are taught in English.
 All classes besides Korean and Korean history use American textbooks or textbooks chosen by the teachers.
 The Educational Philosophy follows the ACG (Altruistic Mind, Creative Knowledge, Global Leadership) motto of the school.
 The educational style has been claimed to broaden students' viewpoints and improve students' thinking.
 There are also optional classes after school hours.

 CSIA currently consists of a middle school and a high school There are three buildings: the school, a dormitory for girls, and a dormitory for boys.
 The middle and high school are both located in the same building.
 There are approximately one hundred students in each grade, so there are approximately six hundred students in total.
 Each school annually accepts approximately one hundred students and a similar number graduates annually.
 The high school is divided into an international and a domestic division and classes are specialized for each department.

 International curriculum alumni end up enrolling in universities such as Yale, Princeton, Stanford, University of Oxford, and domestic curriculum alumni, in Seoul National University, Korea University, and Yonsei University including many other competitive institutions and programs.
 The school offers both domestic and international curriculums.
 Despite its foundation by the Unification Church, most of the students are unaffiliated with the religion and mainly decide to enroll in the school due to its competitive program, stellar facilities, and excellent admissions results.